 Tried and loved this recipe?
 Please leave a 5-star review below!
 Your reviews mean a lot to me, so if you've got any questions, please let me know in a comment.

 - Roasted salmon - pan-fried sockeye salmon, fire-grilled Nordic salmon, or make it into a tray bake with Moroccan salmon or Salmon skewers.

 - With other fish - this cold haddock recipe goes very well with Swiss chard!

 - With chicken - Oven-baked buttermilk chicken, or go the sheet tray meal route with Chicken marbella or paprika roasted chicken.

 - With vegetarian dishes like Cauliflower with tomatoes and capers.

 - 1 bunch Swiss chard

-- 1 package of cherry tomatoes
+- 1 pint cherry tomatoes

 - ½ purple onion optional

 - Nutritional yeast to taste (optional, can be substituted with Parmesan, or omitted)